Besulba/Prolog-CNF/README.md

 ```Prolog
 cnf(a^b,F).
 ```
-* cnf conjuntion elemental or
+* cnf disjunction elemental or

 ```Prolog
 cnf(a;b,F).